 - How to use your mind skilfully to embed resources in your brain

 - How to practice taking in the good for greater well-being

 - Growing strengths to better meet core needs of safety, satisfaction and connection

-Our next class starts on Thursday 11th April, consisting of 6 x 2 hours classes, at the Sanctuary, Stanhope St, Dublin 7 and will be facilitated by Orla Burchael & Mary Jennings: Learn More / Book Now
+Our next class starts on Monday 13th May (May 13th, 20th, 27th and June 10th ), consisting of 4 x 2 hours classes, at the Sanctuary, Stanhope St, Dublin 7 and will be facilitated by Orla Burchael & Mary Jennings.